Danondso/GooglePlayEchoMusicService/README.md

+This repo is no longer in development.
+You'll want to check out <a href="https://github.com/stevenleeg/geemusic/"target="_blank"> Geemusic </a> instead.

 # GooglePlayEchoMusicService #

 Google Play Music Backend for Amazon Echo
 ### NOTE ###
 This is only set up for development right now as I'm sure this skill won't be published ever.
 I just really didn't want to buy another music subscription.